 Counselors are available to provide academic, personal/social and career counseling.
 The counselors' offices are located in the administration building and B302.
-The Outreach counselor is located in B101.
-The College and Career Coordinator can be found in the administration building.
+The College and Career Coordinator can be found in A102.
 School-Based Behavioral Health (SBBH) counselors are located in the portables near the main office.